 Trident had only just received their new 16-track machine, the first one in England, and there was no test tape included!
 So the house engineer was frantically tried to calibrate it whilst we were rehearsing the song over and over again.
 I wanted to record a take after two hours.
 We did, but the playback was diabolical – there was more hiss than music on the tape… Eventually, with five minutes to spare, we got a take on tape that had about equal amounts of music and hiss.
 It was hell to mix.
 The original vinyls and the rereleased RCA CDs had all that terrible hiss on that track.
 But when Rykodisc remastered the Bowie albums, a new technology had been invented which removed hiss from old recordings, and ‘The Wild Eyed Boy From Freecloud’ finally sounded as brilliant as it did on the day we recorded it in the studio, before it went to tape.

-The second BBC version, taped on 25 March and broadcast on Sounds Of The 70s on 6 April, was included on 2000’s Bowie At The Beeb.
+The second BBC version, taped on 25 March and broadcast on Sounds Of The 70s on 6 April, was included on both Bowie At The Beeb and The Width Of A Circle.
 Both BBC recordings featured Mick Ronson on guitar, Tony Visconti on bass guitar, and John Cambridge on drums.

 Editions released in some countries included Bowie’s spoken introduction.
 The US version of the single contained an edit which left out the song’s first verse.

-This first recording of ‘Wild Eyed Boy From Freecloud’ was rarely heard prior to its reissue in Sound + Vision in 1989, where it was the second song.
+This first recording of ‘Wild Eyed Boy From Freecloud’ was rarely heard prior to its reissue in the Sound + Vision box set in 1989, where it was the second song.

 Sound + Vision was reissued in 2003, and contained the version of ‘Wild Eyed Boy From Freecloud’ with Bowie’s spoken introduction.
 That version was included again on the 40th anniversary reissue of the David Bowie album in 2009.